-Every mobile phone, laptop and many other products require a power adapter to convert household electricity to a lower-voltage.
-In recent years, the explosion in the number of portable devices requiring such adaptors, or external power supplies (EPS), has led to a wasteful substantial surplus in our homes.
+Nearly every IT product requires a power adapter or charger to convert plug power to a lower voltage (so-called “external power supply” or EPS).
+In recent years, the explosion in the number of electronic devices requiring an EPS has led to a growing waste of electricity, as well as a wasteful substantial material surplus in our homes.

 What’s the European Union doing?